a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Ensure BASIC.SYSTEM is present on the boot volume.
 Launch DeskTop.
 Open a window.
 Apple > Run Basic Here.
 Verify that BASIC.SYSTEM starts.

+* Configure a system without a RAMCard.
+Launch DeskTop.
+Verify that the volume containing DeskTop appears in the top right corner of the desktop.
+* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the RAMCard volume appears in the top right corner of the desktop.
+* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
+Launch DeskTop.
+Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.

 # Selector

 * Launch Selector, invoke BASIC.SYSTEM.
 Ensure /RAM exists.